No Vayas a Atender Cuando el Demonio Llama: Commercial performance

 In Argentina, No Vayas a Atender Cuando el Demonio Llama debuted directly at number one on the Argentine Albums chart within just two days of tracking, marking the sixth time Lali had achieved this position with an album.
-The album went on to spend ten weeks at number one.
+The album went on to spend eleven weeks at number one.
 It also caused a notable resurgence of her fifth studio album, Lali (2023), which re-entered the chart at number four.
-On 7 July 2025, No Vayas a Atender Cuando el Demonio Llama became the female Argentine album with the most weeks at number one on the physical albums chart in the 2020s, surpassing the previous record set by Lali in 2023, which had spend six consecutive weeks at number one upon release.
+On 7 July 2025, No Vayas a Atender Cuando el Demonio Llama became the female Argentine album with the most weeks at number one on the physical albums chart in the 2020s, surpassing the previous record set by Lali in 2023, which had spent six consecutive weeks at number one upon release.
 On 18 August 2025, the album was back at the top of the chart for an eighth week, becoming the Argentine album with the most weeks at number one of the decade.
+In December 2025, the album re-entered the chart at number two after the release of the vinyl LP version.
+In January 2026, it was revealed that No Vayas a Atender Cuando el Demonio Llama had been the best-selling Argentine album of 2025.

+After Lali's sold-out shows at the Mâs Monumental Stadium on 6 and 7 June 2026, the album re-entered the Argentine Albums chart at number two.
+The following week, it climbed to the top spot for an eleventh non-consecutive week overall, extending its record as the Argentine album with the most weeks at number one during the 2020s.

 Following its release, No Vayas a Atender Cuando el Demonio Llama had a significant impact on the singles charts, with six songs entering the Billboard Argentina Hot 100.
 Additionally, the reimagined version of Turf's "Loco Un Poco" experienced a rise of eleven positions compared to the previous week, causing Lali to have a total of seven songs simultaneously on the chart, marking a major achievement in her career.

 In September 2025, the album received a gold certification by the Argentine Chamber of Phonograms and Videograms Producers (CAPIF) for selling over 10,000 copies in Argentina.
 As regards its singles, "Fanático" received a platinum certification, while "Mejor Que Vos" and "Plástico" were also certified gold.
+Three months later, the album received a platinum certification for the 20,000 copies sold in the country.